-Signatures exist to prove a specific person or entity agrees to abide by a specific contract.
-Therefore, the validity of the signature relies more on whether it can be proven that all signers were in agreement, and less on how closely the signature relates to the person’s name.
+Signatures prove a specific person or entity agrees to abide by a specific contract.
+Therefore, the validity of the signature relies more on whether it can be proven that all signers were in agreement and less on how closely the signature relates to the person’s name.

-A similar idea is at play when making a credit card purchase, where you’re often required to input your PIN instead of sign your name.
-Since signatures can be forged, electronic signatures, like your PIN, are becoming a better way to prove agreement, and hence, to sign contracts.
+A similar idea is at play when making a credit card purchase, where you’re often required to input your PIN instead of signing your name.
+Since signatures can be forged, electronic signatures, like your PIN, are a better way to prove agreement and sign contracts.

-With modern electronic signatures, contracts are easier to make, sign, and enforce, than ever before.
+Modern electronic signatures make contracts easier to make, sign, and enforce than ever before.

 Digital signatures capture a unique print of the signee’s device, location, and other data points to show it’s an authentic signature.
 Once one signature has been received, an online contract will prevent the contents from being modified.
 Even if the contract is somehow tampered with, other signees can save copies of the contract with the timestamps to prove their validity.

-Since users can sign from any device, and since the contract’s contents are “locked” after the first signature, documents can be signed from anywhere, anytime, without the need for witnesses.
+Since users can sign from any device, and since the contract’s contents are “locked” after the first signature, documents can be signed from anywhere, anytime, without needing witnesses.

 Besides the obvious reduction of paper waste, online contracts save a lot of time and money that would otherwise be spent mailing documents or traveling to other locations to sign them.
 In sales and other industries where time is of the essence, reducing the time it takes to sign contracts can translate into money saved.